asktami/flicklog-api/README.md

 # flicklog-api

-An Express server app with CRUD endpoints that gets data from a PostgreSQL datasource.
+An Express server app with CRUD endpoints that get data from a PostgreSQL datasource.

 Works with [https://github.com/asktami/flicklog-app](https://github.com/asktami/flicklog-app).